moonbuggy/cfscrape-http-proxy/README.md

 # Cloudflare Anti-Bot HTTP Proxy
-A basic HTTP proxy in Python, implementing [Anorov's cloudflare-scrape][cloudflare-scrape] module.
+A basic HTTP proxy in Python, implementing [VeNoMouS' cloudscraper][cloudscraper] module.

 ## Installation
 Clone this repo, cd into the repo folder and then use `setup.py` to install: